alexjharrison/rwpoa-v2/src/content/posts/20230420232648-rwpoa-4-8-23-board-meeting-notes.md

-The useful life of the current docks was questioned.
-Dave received a cost estimate of $400k for dock replacement with modern materials a couple of years ago.
-There is much concern that a large assessment ($2000 to $3000 per lot) would be required to cover a major project like that.
-The alternative to a large assessment is a major increase in dues.
-This issue will be taken up by the Tiger team noted above.

-The Docks are being repaired as necessary.
-We’re currently spending about $700 to $1000/yr on dock upkeep.
-The docks are now in good shape.
-Maintenance for the season will take place in the next couple of weeks.
+Dock repair program targeting individual problems has been successful and will   continue.

+Annual mailing to include notifications of slip repairs needs

+The road to the common area was very well repaired a couple of years ago and no improvements are needed.

 The value of slips (owned by members) in the common area varies between $2400 and $5000 depending on width and location of the slip.
+The dockmap listing ownership on the website has been updated.
+Please let Doug ([haphar@gmail.com](mailto:hapahr@gmail.com)) know if there are any errors.
+(RWPOA.org)